 Three days, from June 21st - 23rd Syracuse Jazz Festival returns to downtown Syracuse.
 With a fun twist to kick off the festival, Thursday night will feature local jazz acts performing all over downtown at many restaurants and bars like The Hopspot, Kitty Hoynes, Press Room Pub, Mulrooney’s and more.
 Then on Friday and Saturday, head over to Clinton Square for a number of big-name acts like Herbie Hancock, Gladys Knight, Tower of Power and more.
 Jazz Fest is free to attend.

 Looking to come into town and stay for any of these awesome events?
-Syracuse, NY offers hotels in convenient locations and at affordable prices to make your stay as comfortable as possible.
+Syracuse, NY hotels are located in convenient areas around the city at affordable prices to make your stay as comfortable as possible.

 Festival season in Syracuse has arrived, which are you most excited for?